 VariAudio in Cubase

 Cubase 5 introduced VariAudio, another pitch correction and modulation tool for monophonic instruments and vocals.
 The interface looks very similar to both Melodyne and Flex Pitch, breaking down waveforms into individual notes.
 Using the “segments” tool, single notes can be split anywhere and separated by pitch or other parameters.
-The “straighten pitch” function works like the vibrato function in Flex Pitch, flatting wavering notes for a smoother, precise, and more robotic pitch.
+The “straighten pitch” function works like the vibrato function in Flex Pitch, flatting wavering notes for a smoother, more precise, and more robotic pitch.

 In many ways, VariAudio and Flex Pitch are the same, with minor differences in interface and parameters.
 This works out well for those who prefer one DAW over the other since both have similar pitch correction features.